yusufsezer/OCR_Translator_App/README.md

 # Using the App

 Note, you must have a Google Cloud Developer account and project configured on your machine with Google Cloud Translate and Vision APIs enabled.
+This is because I have NOT provided the API keys associated with my account/project configuration to prevent charges from being billed to my account.

 Launch the application by running app_driver.py.